Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 to like the auto-matching, that is why it is in and you can use it (enabled per default).

 #### Auto-Banning (default: disabled)
-The bot supports automatically bans / unbans of players from the configured DCS servers, as soon as they leave / join your Discord guild.
+DCSServerBot supports automatically bans / unbans of players from the configured DCS servers, as soon as they leave / join your Discord guild.
 If you like that feature, set `autoban: true` in services/bot.yaml (default: false).

 However, players that are being banned from your Discord or that are being detected as hackers are auto-banned from